bernardop/vscode-working-sets/README.md

 ![Add Active Editor](./assets/add-file-1.png)

----
+## You can also use the `Working Sets: Add Active Editor to Working Set` command.

-Add the active editor from the Explorer context menu.
+Add a file from the Explorer context menu.

 ![Add Active Editor from Context Menu](./assets/add-file-2.png)

-You can also use the `Working Sets: Add Active Editor to Working Set` command.

 ### Open an Existing Working Set